B Persei

 b Persei (also known as HD 26961) is a spectroscopic triple star in the constellation Perseus.
-Its apparent magnitude is 4.60, and it is about 320 light years away.
+Its apparent magnitude is 4.60, making it visible to the naked eye.
+It is about 320 light years away.

 In addition to the primary, an A-type giant, there is a smaller and cooler companion in a 1.53 day orbit, probably an F-class star around absolute magnitude 3.0, and a more distant companion (star C or Ac) in an orbit calculated to be 702 days long.
 The close binary pair forms a rotating ellipsoidal variable with a 1.53 day period.
 Star C forms an Algol-type variable system with the close binary, showing both primary eclipses (when star C passes in front of the inner pair) and secondary eclipses (when the inner pair passes in front of star C).
-Timings of the eclipses show a 705.4-day period.
+Timings of the eclipses show a 704.5-day period.